Tyrone Brooks

 Tyrone Leon Brooks Sr. (born October 10, 1945) is an American politician and civil rights activist from Wilkes County, Georgia.
 A member of the Democratic Party, Brooks served in the Georgia House of Representatives from 1981 to 2015.
+He was convicted of financial crimes and imprisoned.

 Early life and education

 Tyrone Brooks was born to Ruby and Mose Brooks in Washington, Georgia and grew up in Warrenton, Georgia, where he attended public schools.

 He graduated from Boggs Academy in Keysville, Georgia in 1963, and was later invited to lectures/seminars at Lassalle Institute, Howard University, Atlanta University, and the Harvard University John F. Kennedy School of Government.
 In May 2001, the John Marshall School of Law awarded him an honorary degree of Doctor of Jurisprudence.

 Civic activities

 Brooks began his career in public service at age 15, as a volunteer with the Southern Christian Leadership Conference (SCLC), working for civil and human rights.
 He became a full-time staffer of the organization in 1967.
 Over the years, Brooks served in a number of positions at the SCLC, both locally and nationally.
 Through that work, he came into contact with Martin Luther King Jr., Ralph Abernathy, Hosea Williams and Joseph Lowery.
 As a front line civil rights activist with the SCLC, he was jailed more than 60 times.

 Brooks worked with a committee in Walton County to memorialize the 1946 lynchings of four African Americans at Moore's Ford, the last mass lynching in the state.
 His efforts to get the US Department of Justice to reopen an investigation into that cold case led to a modern reexamination of that crime.
 However, upon investigation, the Justice Department was not able to find sufficient evidence to prosecute any suspects.

 While Brooks worked for social justice, his motivations were not always selfless.
 It was reported that Brooks established a "fraud charity he created purportedly to run a literacy program".
 It was later determined that Brooks "redirected" $1 million of the charitable donations to his personal use, over a 15-year period.